 Several sources attempted to enhance the presence or absence of wounds upon Zimmerman’s head.
 Although working from the same video, each enhancement depicted a different version of the truth.
 ABC was the only agency that reached out to a clarification lab.
 The clarified results were featured on Good Morning America and ended the speculation.
 You can see those clarified images at ForensicProtection.com and through a Google image search.

-Clarification reduces the need for experts to defend their work during trial.
+results.
+Thus, clarification reduces the need for experts to defend their work during trial.
 Unfortunately, switching from being an enhancement artist to a clarification engineer can be a difficult transition, with many experts thriving off the testimonial income that comes from the vagueness of enhancement.
-For all these reasons, few audio-video experts are skilled in clarification, with most of the technological advances originating at international universities.

 Video clarification can be applied to every surveillance recording.
 It can recover a blurry license plate and brighten the darkest nighttime scene.
 Clarification can be used to restore VHS tapes, zoom-in on a suspect’s hands, definitively prove if a DUI stop was justified, or support facial identity matching.